International Federation of Cerebral Palsy Football

 The International Federation of Cerebral Palsy Football (IFCPF) is the world governing body for cerebral palsy football.
-It was founded in January 2015, when the governance of the sport transferred from the Cerebral Palsy International Sports and Recreation Association (CPISRA) to the IFCPF.
-It is a member organization, with members from five different continental zones.
-The IFCPF has relationships with other international association football sporting bodies.
-It organizes tournaments for the sport, and is in charge of Paralympic Games inclusion and participation.
-The IFCPF is a World Anti-Doping Agency (WADA) signatory, and international footballers may be subject to out-of-competition doping controls.
+It was founded in January 2015, when the governance of the sport transferred from the Cerebral Palsy International Sports and Recreation Association (CPISRA).

 History

-From 1978 to 2014, cerebral palsy football was governed by the CPISRA.
-In January 2015, governance of the sport was taken over by the newly created International Federation of Cerebral Palsy Football.

-After the 2016 Paralympic Games, Women CP Football was started in 2018–2019.
-The first-ever International IFCPF Women's World Cup was played in 2022.
+From 1978 to 2014, cerebral palsy football was governed by the Cerebral Palsy International Sport and Recreation Association (CPISRA).
+On 1 January 2015, CP football became an independent sport and the International Federation of Cerebral Palsy Football (IFCPF) was created to govern the game.
+After the 2016 Paralympic Games, women CP football was started.
+The first-ever IFCPF Women's World Cup was played in 2022.